jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bends-hold-best.md

 The result is that the bight of the first rope is clamped just as in the _Simple-Simon-under_ bend without the relative difficulty of making a pass _under_ the rope.
-The hope was that this new knot will serve as a substantial security upgrade to the easiest Simple-Simon knot, the Simple-Simon-over, at no cost at all in required effort.
+I wanted to see how this knot fares against the other Simple-Simon knots.

-Ghe Simple-Simon-crossover does seem to be more secure against slippage of the bight around which the second rope is tied.
-Its resistance to slippage of the second rope, however, is unimproved by this variation, leaving its overall security slightly inferior to that of the Simple-Simon-under when used to join two identical ropes.
+The Simple-Simon-crossover does seem to be more secure than the Simple-Simon-over against slippage of the inner bight around which the other rope is wrapped.
+Its resistance to slippage of the wrapped rope, however, is unimproved by this variation.
+This leaves the overall security at least slightly inferior to that of the Simple-Simon-under.
-{:.tangent}

-WARNING: When tying a skinny line around the bight of a soft, fat one, I've found that the _Simple-Simon-under_ and the _Simple-Simon-double_ are far better choices.

 [simple-simon-crossover-photo]: {{ '/images/simple-simon-crossover-bend.jpg' | prepend: site.url }}